TosbackCgusBridge-Bot/CGUs-versions/Livingsocial/Privacy Policy.md

 We may share some or all of your Personal Information with LivingSocial affiliated and group companies that are under a common control, so that they may send daily deal e-mails to you, in which case we will require them to honor this Privacy Policy.

 We use Google Analytics to better understand how visitors interact with our site.
 This service provides non-personally identifiable data including but not limited to data on where visitors came from, what actions they took on our site and where visitors went when they left our site.
 If you would like to learn more about this service, or about choices to opt out from it, please click here.
+In addition, HasOffers provides us with analytics services related to downloads of our mobile app.
+If you would like to learn more about this service, or about choices to opt out from it, please click here.

 We may also develop non-personal information concerning LivingSocial users, using de-identification processes to help ensure that such information cannot reasonably be re-associated or connected with you as an individual.
 Generally, we aggregate this information and use it in statistical analysis to help us analyze patterns in the use of LivingSocial.
 This Privacy Policy does not limit our use or disclosure of de-identified information (i.e., that is not connected with you as a user) in any way, and we reserve the right to use and disclose such information to our partners, advertisers and other third parties in our discretion.